PropelJS/gulp-module/README.md

   - comp - runs the complexity reports and cost analysis
   - usage - runs the usage tests
   - bench - runs the benchmark tests
-  - docs - generates the api docs
+  - docs - generates the module docs